- Code ARCH2004

 Upon successful completion, students will have the knowledge and skills to:

 - understand principal themes, issues and debates in Australian archaeology;

-- develop skills required to work as an archaeologist in Australia including preparation of grant applications and academic/ consultancy reports; and
+- develop skills required to work as an archaeologist in Australia (e.g. consultation with Traditional Custodians, site recording, preparation of grant applications and academic/ consultancy site reports); and

-- post discussion questions (x5, total 100 words) and focused readings (x2) on Wattle at least 4 days prior to the tutorial (5%); and
+- Guided mini tutorial part 1: post discussion questions (x5, total 100 words) and focused readings (x2) on Wattle at least 4 days prior to the tutorial (5) [LO 1]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Workload130 hours of total student learning time made up from: